 Do storage units require insurance?

-Most storage companies require proof of insurance to rent a unit.
-If you don’t have renters or homeowners insurance, many companies offer coverage for an additional fee.
+Most storage companies require proof of insurance.
+Many companies offer coverage for an additional fee if you don’t have your own.

 Safestor Insurance is a legitimate company.
 It’s one of the largest storage unit insurance companies, and it’s owned by Ponderosa Insurance Agency, which has been in business since 1973.